Max Scherzer, Nationals left frustrated in doubleheader opener against Marlins

 Max Scherzer is in that second group.
 On Sunday, in his second-to-last start of the year, he was sharp in a 2-1 loss to the Miami Marlins.
 He yielded two unearned runs in 5⅔ innings, nearly lifting the Nationals despite just a few shards of offense.
 But on Scherzer’s last batter, and after his 119th pitch, first baseman Eric Thames couldn’t catch a low throw by third baseman Carter Kieboom, permitting the eventual winning run to score.

 The Nationals put runners on second and third with no outs in the seventh and final inning, but they couldn’t get either home against Marlins closer Brandon Kintzler.
 That’s how they dropped the first game of a doubleheader at Marlins Park.
-That’s why they fell to 19-32, with rookie Ben Braymer set to start the second leg.
+That’s how they fell to 19-32, with rookie Ben Braymer set to start the second leg.

+“You have ups and downs, but you just have to go out there and continue to grind,” Scherzer said.
+“This is the big leagues.
+Sometimes you get beat, and that’s frustrating.
+As a whole, there’s things I’ve done well and things I haven’t.”

 The initial damage off Scherzer came in a sloppy first.
 He needed 28 pitches to navigate it.
 He yielded singles to Corey Dickerson and Garrett Cooper before striking out Brian Anderson with two outs.
 But a tapper in no man’s land — in the patch of space among first, second and the pitcher’s mound — posed a problem for the Nationals.